TheBestMovieIsYourImagination/Free-cookie-law-tools/free-cookie-law-tools.md

 * Blocking Cookies from Script Tags
 * Blocking Cookies from iFrames
 * iFrames Placeholder
-* Enable cookies when the user clicks on any element on the page that doesn't belong to the notice banner, or scrolls
+* Enables cookies when the user clicks on any element on the page that doesn't belong to the notice banner, or scrolls
 * Disable cookies button
 * Currently developed